aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-settings/workbookview/_index.md

 type: docs
 weight: 600
 url: /python-net/how-to-control-workbook-view/
-description: Learn how to How to Control Workbook View through the Aspose.Cells for Python via .NET API.
+description: Learn how to control Workbook View through the Aspose.Cells for Python via .NET API.
 keywords: How to Control Workbook View, Set Excel View, Operate Workbook View, Set Workbook View, Control Excel View.
 ai_search_scope: cells_pythonnet
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 ## **Possible Usage Scenarios**
-When you need to adjust the display of Excel pages, you need to know how to control each module, such as horizontal and vertical scrollbars, whether to hide open Excel files, and so on.
+When you need to adjust the display of Excel pages, you need to know how to control each aspect, such as horizontal and vertical scrollbars, whether to hide open Excel files, and so on.
 Aspose.Cells offers this feature.
-Aspose.Cells provides the following properties and methods to help you to achieve your goals.
+Aspose.Cells provides the following properties and methods to help you achieve your goals.

 - [**WorkbookSettings.is_h_scroll_bar_visible**](https://reference.aspose.com/cells/python-net/aspose.cells/workbooksettings/is_h_scroll_bar_visible/)
 - [**WorkbookSettings.is_v_scroll_bar_visible**](https://reference.aspose.com/cells/python-net/aspose.cells/workbooksettings/is_v_scroll_bar_visible/)